-Formal Notice - A written statement concerning a fact that is communicated to the affected person, giving that person an awareness of the fact.\
+Formal Notice - A written statement concerning a fact that is communicated to the affected person, giving that person an awareness of the fact.

 Genogram - A diagram used to depict family relationships extended over three generations.
-The diagram traditionally used circles to represent women and squares for men, with horizontal lines indicating marriages; however, there are many modern variations.
+The diagram uses circles to represent women and squares for men, with horizontal lines indicating marriages.
 Vertical lines are drawn from the marriage lines to other circles and squares to depict the children.
-The diagram may contain other symbols or written explanations to indicate critical events, such as death, divorce, and remarriage, and to reveal recurrent patterns of behaviour.\\†
+The diagram may contain other symbols or written explanations to indicate critical events, such as death, divorce, and remarriage, and to reveal recurrent patterns of behaviour.†